The dashboard's overview page is the entrance point to clearly view all your app data.

 AppsFlyer offers you a number of filtering options to enable you to refine your search and view the information most relevant to you.

-Use the menu bar at the top of the page to select the media source for which you want to observe data.
+Use the menu bar at the top of the page to select one or more media sources, for which you want to observe data.

-Use the Geo dropdown to select a specific geo region and view app activities for that region.
+Use the Geo dropdown to select a one or more specific countries to view the data for.

 For details on advanced filtering and grouping options, click here.